Henry Louis Larsen: Military service

 From 1938 to 1940, Larsen served as the director of plans and policies at the Headquarters Marine Corps in Washington, D.C.
-He oversaw the immediate expansion of the Marine Corps following the attack on Pearl Harbor and soon after preceded to American Samoa as the commander of the 8th Marine Regiment, the first combat troops to leave the Continental United States during the war.
+He oversaw the immediate expansion of the Marine Corps following the attack on Pearl Harbor and soon after went to American Samoa as the commander of the 8th Marine Regiment, the first combat troops to leave the Continental United States during the war.
 In June 1943, he assumed command of the Marine Corps Base Camp Lejeune in North Carolina.
 He left the post to become Island Commander of Guam on July 21, 1944, shortly before becoming governor of the island.

 Following the war and his governorship, Larsen assumed the position of commanding general of the Department of the Pacific.
 He retired a lieutenant general on November 1, 1946.
 He wrote several military texts on amphibious warfare, a style of warfare which he helped pioneer, and other topics.
 He earned the Navy Distinguished Service Medal twice, and the Bronze Star Medal once.